paolij/GSEMOR-Metagenomics-Tutorial/README.md

     cd metagenomics
     ```

-    Make two folders, one for scripts and one for outputs.
+    Make two folders, one for scripts and one for inputs.
 This will help keep you organized.

     ```bash
     mkdir scripts
     mkdir input
     ```

+    At this point you should have trimmed your raw sequencing reads using Trimmomatic so our input will be the trimmed fastq files.
 Copy trimmed reads to input folder
     ```bash
     cp *.gz input
     ```